sebdeveloper6952/featurestr-bountiestr/README.md

     - `content`: human readable message describing the unlock conditions
     - `a` tag referncing k:37300
     - `p` tag of `thing.pubkey`
+    - `p:trustee` optional pubkey of a user being trusted to hold the token
     - `cashu` tag containing token
     - `amount` tag containing amount (in sats)
   - comment on feature request